Last updated: May 2026

 - Remain enrolled and current with CAJA payments

-- Visit Costa Rica at least once every year (if traveling abroad)
+- Visit Costa Rica at least once a year (if traveling abroad)

 - Report any changes in income or status to immigration